Policymakers ramp up support as coronavirus shreds markets

 “Maybe they postpone it for a year ... if that’s possible,” Trump told reporters.
 “I like that better than I like having empty stadiums all over the place.”

-Tokyo 2020 organisers insisted they were moving ahead with preparations to hold “safe and secure” Games on schedule, starting in July.
+Tokyo 2020 organizers insisted they were moving ahead with preparations to hold “safe and secure” Games on schedule, starting in July.

 Japan’s government and the central bank shared a “strong sense of concern” over the economic fallout from the coronavirus, its economy minister said, suggesting major fiscal and monetary stimulus measures could be in the works.